oalfrix/Js/README.md

 # Opertors

     - Modulus calculate remainder of a division operator
+    - Exponentioation is the number raised to a power of        something

     - Increment Operators eg. age++; increase age by one
     - Decrement Operators eg. age--; decrease age by one